steotia/go-analytics-crypto-scraper/README.md

     - BTC-MUSIC
     - BTC-ETH
 ```
-one can add or remove the currency pairs as required.
+one can add or remove the currency pairs as required!

 ## Data Model
 Each document obtained by hitting the summary API (Bittrex), does not create a unique document in Mongo.
 Instead, the time series data,